Terms of Business

 Schedule 1 – Service Specification

 The Company provides Clients with bespoke ongoing support packages which includes service items that meet the specific demands and needs of the Client.
-Service items mean services such as, but not limited to, telephone support, email support, liaising with regulator(s) on the Client’s behalf and providing Clients with periodic newsletters. the Company’s ongoing compliance service has a minimum term of 12 months.
-This is automatically renewed upon expiry of the each 12-month term.
+Service items mean services such as, but not limited to, telephone support, email support, liaising with regulator(s) on the Client’s behalf and providing Clients with periodic newsletters.
+Retained services provides the Client an allocation of hours each month.
+Any unused hours do not accumulate or ‘roll over’ into the next unless the Company have agreed in writing.
+The Company’s retained services has an Initial Period of 12 months.
+This is automatically renewed upon expiry of the each 12-month term where no notice to terminate is provided.
+Any work which is undertaken in excess of the Client’s monthly allocation will be invoiced additionally to the Client at the Company’s standard hourly consultancy fee rate.

-The Company provides bespoke consultancy services which are tailored to Clients’ requirements. the Company’s consultancy services include, but is not limited to, customer file reviews, business model reviews and documentation reviews.
+The Company provides bespoke consultancy services which are tailored to Clients’ requirements.
+The Company’s consultancy services include, but is not limited to, customer file reviews, business model reviews and documentation reviews.
+The Company provide its consultancy services on an hourly fee rate which will accumulate unless the Company has agreed in writing.

-The Company provides Clients with a documentation drafting and template documentation service. the Company’s document drafting service includes drafting a regulatory business plan, compliance monitoring plan and compliance policies and procedures. the Company’s template documentation service includes providing Clients with a template regulatory business plan, compliance monitoring plan and compliance policies and procedures.
+The Company provides Clients with a documentation drafting and template documentation service.
+The Company’s document drafting service includes drafting a regulatory business plan, compliance monitoring plan, compliance policies and procedures and regulated agreements.
+The Company’s template documentation service includes providing Clients with a template regulatory business plan, compliance monitoring plan and compliance policies and procedures.
+In respect of regulated agreements, these are drafted from a regulatory guidance perspective only and Clients must ensure the legal validity of any such document.

 7. Financial promotions